TomRaynes/ORBIT/README.md

     <img src="Assets/banner.png" width="1309">

-Orbit is an interactive solar system simulator that models all eight planets and the sun.<br>Explore a vast cosmos of celestial bodies in three dimensions and control gravity to witness the<br>chaotic effects of the resultant gravitational interactions.
+Orbit is an interactive solar system simulator that models all eight planets and the sun.<br>Explore a vast cosmos of celestial bodies in three dimensions and control gravity in real-time to witness the<br>chaotic effects of the resultant gravitational interactions.
     <p>
         <img src="Assets/main.gif" width="400">